fbngrm/time-tracker/README.md

 This requires to have a go version > 1.11 installed and setting `GO111MODULE=1`.
 If the go version is >= 1.13, modules are enabled by default.

+## Issues
+Time timer displayed in the frontend is not accurate when stopped and continued multiple times.
+The time tracked and send to the backend is accurate though.
+This is just affects user experience/visualization and is not a data accuracy issue.
+Still, this needed to be fixed in a future iteration.